w3c-ccg/announcements/README.md

 The Vienna Digital Identity Meetup is happening before RWOT in Vienna on September 1, 2019.
 [Get tickets on Event Brite](https://www.meetup.com/Vienna-Digital-Identity-Meetup/events/262359964/).

+## No CCG Meeting September 3, 2019

+There is no CCG meeting September 3, 2019 due to conflict with RebootingWebOfTrust IX.

 ## RebootingWebOfTrust IX, Prague September 3 - 6, 2019

 RebootingWebOfTrust IX is in Prague, September 3-6th.
 [Get tickets on Event Brite](http://rwot9.eventbrite.com).